SimplyBuilt/SimonSays/README.md

 class DocumentsController < ApplicationController authenticate :user

-  find_and_authorize :documents, :edit, through: :permissions, only: [:edit, :update] find_and_authorize :documents, :delete, through: :permissions, only: :destroy end
+  find_and_authorize :document, :edit, through: :permissions, only: [:edit, :update] find_and_authorize :document, :delete, through: :permissions, only: :destroy end
 ```

-This controller will find Document resources and assign them to the
+This controller will find a Document resource and assign it to the
 `@document` instance variable.
 For the `:edit` and `:update` actions,
 it'll require a permission with an `:edit` role.
 For the `:destroy`
 method, a permission with the `:delete` role is required.
-It is possible
-for a given User to have both, one, or neither of those roles.
+Since the
+`:through` option is used, a `@permission` instance variable will also
+be created.

 The `find_resource` method may raise an `ActiveRecord::RecordNotFound`
 exception.
 The `authorize` method may raise a